japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-KafkaOffsetReader.md

 ====
 `close` is used when:

-* <<spark-sql-streaming-KafkaContinuousReader.adoc#stop, KafkaContinuousReader>>, <<spark-sql-streaming-KafkaMicroBatchReader.adoc#stop, KafkaMicroBatchReader>>, and <<spark-sql-streaming-KafkaSource.adoc#stop, KafkaSource>> are requested to stop a streaming reader or source
+* <<spark-sql-streaming-KafkaContinuousReader.md#stop, KafkaContinuousReader>>, <<spark-sql-streaming-KafkaMicroBatchReader.md#stop, KafkaMicroBatchReader>>, and <<spark-sql-streaming-KafkaSource.md#stop, KafkaSource>> are requested to stop a streaming reader or source

-* `KafkaRelation` is requested to <<spark-sql-streaming-KafkaRelation.adoc#buildScan, build a distributed data scan with column pruning>>
+* `KafkaRelation` is requested to <<spark-sql-streaming-KafkaRelation.md#buildScan, build a distributed data scan with column pruning>>
 ====

 === [[runUninterruptibly]] `runUninterruptibly` Internal Method